Wilbur-java/learngit/readme.txt

-This is the first git file
+This is a readme file
-Hello world!
-The third edition
+Nothing but truth